Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer-and-server/README.md

 ## Versioning

-The ZK proof verification logic and the tweet verification logic can be versioning.
+The ZK proof verification logic and the tweet verification logic can be versioned.
 Update the `CURRENT_ZK_PROOF_VERIFICATION_VERSION` and/or `CURRENT_TWEET_VERIFICATION_VERSION`
 in the `server.rs` file to introduce a new version when re-starting the server.
 Correspondingly, update the `VALID_ZK_PROOF_VERIFICATION_VERSIONS` and/or `VALID_TWEET_VERIFICATION_VERSIONS` list in the